 Are Tiger Nuts Good For You?

 Like all things nutrition, the answer is, it depends.
+As I said above, they work well in paleo, keto, AIP, vegan and low fodmaps diets.
 They are rich in resistant starch, a prebiotic which feeds beneficial gut bacteria.
 However, if you have SIBO or don’t do well with large amounts of fiber in your diet, your gut might not love tiger nuts.
 The good news is that even if you can’t eat them, the homemade tiger nut milk will be okay for you because the fiber is strained out.
 One study found that tiger nut milk raised glutathione production in rats.
 So that’s cool.
 Tiger nuts are also rich in phytonutrients (source).

 Frequently Asked Questions